 If you make music on a computer, your DAW - or Digital Audio Workstation, to give it its full name - is the most important tool in your creative arsenal.
 Yes, you’ll likely have a MIDI keyboard, audio interface, set of studio monitor speakers and possibly a microphone or two in your home recording setup as well, but your music production software sits at the centre of everything.

-As such, it’s important to get a DAW that you’re happy with - and, perhaps even more importantly, a DAW that enables you to turn your ideas into music as quickly and painlessly as possible.
+As such, it’s important to get a DAW that you’re happy with - and, perhaps even more importantly, a digital audio workstation that will enable you to turn your ideas into music as quickly and painlessly as possible.

-To help you find it, we’ve put together a guide to what MusicRadar users have voted as the best DAWs on the market today.
-In truth, any one of these products will enable you to make music, but they’re all slightly different, so it’s worth taking the time to consider your options carefully.
+To help you find it, we’ve put together a guide to what MusicRadar users have voted as the best Digital Audio Workstations on the market today.
+In truth, any one of these products will enable you to make music, but they’re all slightly different in the way that they operate, so it’s worth taking the time to consider your options carefully.

 What are the best DAWs?